JanSlobodnik/pre-publishing/readme-draft.md

 In the future, we plan to implement:

 * Direct transfer of MINA funds
-* SnarkyJS support for Rust node, thanks to which you will be able to directly inject simple transactions, such as transferring Mina funds from one account to another.
+* O1JS support for Rust node, thanks to which you will be able to directly inject simple transactions, such as transferring Mina funds from one account to another.

 ## Updates to the Front End